OctopusDeploy/blog/blog/2021-07/google-cloud-platform/index.md

 To integrate with GCP, we need to first define a Google Cloud account in Octopus.
 This is done in the {{Infrastructure, Accounts} area along side any AWS or Azure accounts you already have.

 Octopus manages the GCP credentials used by the Google Cloud steps.
+This means you don't need to worry about authentication within a deployment process or runbook and run pre-authenticated `gcloud` scripts.

 The Google Cloud account is the JSON key file credentials that can be retrieved from the service account assigned to the instance that is executing the deployment.